Why fibromyalgia destroys marriages?

 The reason why fibromyalgia destroys marriages is that one of the partners throws the towel.
 Fibromyalgia within your marriage doesn’t have to go hand in hand with divorce.

 You can still live a happy life!

-Look at me… my wife suffers from two chronic illnesses, we will never have kids, be parents, have grandkids taking care of us when we’re old and fragile.
+Look at me… my wife suffers from two chronic illnesses, we will never have kids, be parents, or have grandkids taking care of us when we’re old and fragile.
 But we still make things work.
 We are happy because we can rely on each other.

-Many “healthy” relationships fall apart because they cannot rely on one another, they don’t trust each other, they don’t communicate.
+Many “healthy” relationships fall apart because they cannot rely on one another, they don’t trust each other, and they don’t communicate.